A Day at the Races (album): "You Take My Breath Away"

 "You Take My Breath Away" was written by Mercury and based on the harmonic minor scale.
-He performed it by himself at Hyde Park before recording it, and all of the vocals in the version of the song on the album were performed by him, as was the piano part.
+He performed it by himself at the summer gigs in 1976 before recording it, and all of the vocals in the version of the song on the album were performed by him, as was the piano part.

 Unusual for Queen, Mercury's lead vocals were triple-tracked to achieve "a solo vocal that could hold its own against the chorus."

 There is a vocal interlude between this song and the next in which a wash of vocals consisting of a loop of a multi-tracked Mercury repeating the words "take my breath" steadily increases in volume until it resolves into the echoed phrase "take my breath away" and fades out.

 "Long Away"

 "Long Away" was composed and sung by May.
 He used a Burns Double Six 12-string electric guitar for the rhythm parts, instead of his Red Special; he had wanted to use a Rickenbacker because he admired John Lennon, but did not get along well with the thin neck of the instrument.
-The song was released as a single in the US, Canada, and New Zealand. but failed to chart anywhere.
+The song was released as a single in the US, Canada, and New Zealand, but failed to chart anywhere.